rust-lang/book/src/ch07-03-importing-names-with-use.md

 functionality together, keep files from getting too long, and present a tidy public API to users of your library.

-Next, let's look at some collection data structures in the standard library that you can make use of in your nice, neat code!
+Next, let’s look at some collection data structures in the standard library that you can make use of in your nice, neat code!